serkansulun/kinetics_i3d_pytorch/README.md

 The original (and official!) tensorflow code can be found [here](https://github.com/deepmind/kinetics-i3d/).

+To install the required libraries: `pip install -r requirements.txt`

 The heart of the transfer is the `i3d_tf_to_pt.py` script

 Launch it with `python i3d_tf_to_pt.py --rgb` to generate the rgb checkpoint weight pretrained from ImageNet inflated initialization.